 HELP!
 I’ve found a bat

-Here at South Lancashire bat group we have a network of carers which are ready and waiting to care for sick and injured bats…
+Here at South Lancashire Bat Group we have a network of carers which are ready and waiting to care for sick and injured bats…please be aware that we are all busy volunteers.

 What shall I do if I find an injured/grounded bat?

-The Batline is manned by a team of trained volunteers who operate an answer phone service 7 days a week, every day of the year.
-The answer phone is on 24 hours a day, so please phone at any time if you have an emergency – if you leave a message, we will return your call!
-We aim to call you back as soon as possible (usually within a few hours) in order to give advice and arrange care for the bat if needed.
+The Batline is covered by a team of very dedicated, trained volunteers who operate an answer phone service 7 days a week, every day of the year.
+The voicemail is on 24 hours a day, so please phone at any time if you have an emergency – if you leave a message, we will return your call!
+We aim to call you back as soon as possible (usually within a few hours) in order to give advice and arrange care for the bat where needed.

 Outside of the South Lancashire area…

-If you are not within the south lancashire area but have come across our page then please contact the Bat Conservation Trust on 0345 1300 228 who will be able to provide you information on carers that are closer to you.
+If you are not within the marked area but have come across our page then please contact the Bat Conservation Trust on 0345 1300 228 who will be able to provide you information on carers that are closer to you.

 What to do whilst you are waiting for a carer…

-• We always recommend wearing gloves* for handling any wild animal, including bats (you can also pick up the bat in a tea towel something similar instead).
+• Firstly contain the bat.
+We always recommend wearing gloves* for handling any wild animal, including bats (you can also pick up the bat in a tea towel something similar instead).
+You can scoop the bat up in a soft cloth or similar whilst wearing gloves.

 *Although it is a rare occurrence, it is possible for wild mammals, including bats, to carry rabies.
 Wearing gloves or similar will protect you from the potential risk of rabies.